Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Comparative Performance Analysis of NS-NMF

 follows a Chi-squared distribution with $n_{a}-1$ degrees of freedom, where $\overline{Ra_{l}}$ is the average value of column $l = 1, 2, \ldots, n_{a}$.
 We found the p-value ($1.23\times10^{-7}$) significant enough to reject the null hypothesis.

 We also perform a post hoc analysis of the four methods in terms of their ranking performance.
-Fig. \ref{fig:posthoc} presents the post hoc analysis on the ranking data and it indicates that ranking of NS-NMF is significantly better than the other three approaches at the 0.01 level of significance.
+Fig. \ref{fig:posthoc} presents the post hoc analysis on the ranking data and it indicates that the ranking of NS-NMF is significantly better than the other three approaches at the 0.01 level of significance.
 The detailed pairwise comparisons between NS-NMF and each of the three methods are presented in Table~\ref{tbl:11}.
 The p-values are calculated using the Conover post-hoc test~\citep{conover:1999}.
 We employ the Bonferroni correction~\citep{bland:1995} to adjust the p-values for multiple comparisons.
 All the pairwise comparisons show a sufficiently significant difference.

 In Table~\ref{tbl:TPR}, we summarize the number of true detections by the competing methods.
 We notice that the offline NS-NMF either outperforms or is no worse than both GNMF and SNMF in every single case.
 GNMF's performance is better than that of NMF and SNMF, although still overall worse than the offline NS-NMF.
 We use the best parameter setting for GNMF as recommended by its authors.
 We do observe the sensitive nature of GNMF to its parameters and acknowledge the possibility that some other parameter combinations might produce a better outcome.
 However, parameter selection in unsupervised learning settings is a difficult task, as the common approaches working well for supervised learning like cross validation does not work in the unsupervised circumstances.
 Therefore, the sensitivity of GNMF is certainly a shortcoming.
-SNMF's performance is surprisingly not up to the mark and produces worst result than regular NMF in 7 cases.
-SNMF is also the slowest in terms of computational time and it does not appear scalable on big datasets.
-For example, in the case of the ``ALOI'' dataset that has 50,000 observations, SNMF takes almost eight hours to generate the index of the anomalous observations, whereas offline NS-NMF takes one quarter of that time to complete the task, with the majority of its time spent on MST construction.
-NMF and GNMF are much faster and take around 12 mins and 35 mins, respectively, in processing the same dataset.
+SNMF's performance is surprisingly not up to the mark and produces worse results than the vanilla NMF in seven cases.
+SNMF is also the slowest in terms of computational time and it does not appear scalable on big data sets.
+For example, in the case of the ``ALOI'' data set that has 50,000 observations, SNMF takes almost eight hours to generate the index of the anomalous observations, whereas offline NS-NMF takes one quarter of that time to complete the task, with the majority of its time spent on MST construction.
+NMF and GNMF are much faster and take around 12 mins and 35 mins, respectively, in processing the same data set.